Judaization of the Galilee: History of implementation

 The policy to 'Judaize Galilee' was first endorsed by the Israeli cabinet in March 1949.
 Beginning in the early 1950s, the Jewish Agency, Israel Defense Forces (IDF) and Interior Ministry coordinated their efforts to increase the number of Jews living in the Galilee.
 Primary advocates of the project included Yosef Nahmani and Yosef Weitz who stressed the need to create a Jewish majority in the Galilee to reduce "the Arab threat" and prevent the formation of "a nucleus of Arab nationalism within the Jewish state".

 Part of the effort to develop and populate the Galilee with a Jewish majority included the Land Acquisition Law of 1953 that resulted in the confiscation of 1,220,000 dunams of land belonging to Arabs in the first year following its implementation.

 Nahmani had advocated that particular attention be paid to settling Jews in the city of Nazareth in a 1953 letter to Prime Minister David Ben-Gurion.
 In the second half of 1954, the Defense Ministry expanded its role in plans for the communities of the Galilee by setting up the Galilee Development Department which was concerned with, among other things, caring for the new Jewish community of Nazareth Illit (Upper Nazareth) founded by the government that year.
 Nazareth Illit, though smaller in population than Nazareth itself, is now the administrative capital of Israel's Northern District.
-The creation of the Jewish city of Karmiel on Arab village lands in 1962, which like Nazareth Illit was also part of the implementation of the same policy.
+The creation of the Jewish city of Karmiel on Arab village lands in 1962 was also part of the implementation of the same policy.

 An additional reason for the undertaking of the Judaization policy was, according to David McDowall, "to ensure that there could be no serious discussion of returning any of these lands earmarked for an Arab state by the United Nations to Arab control".
 By 1964, there were over 200 Jewish communities in Israel's Northern District, while in the Galilee proper, as a result of intensive Jewish settlement, Jews outnumbered Palestinians by 3:2.